rohin-dasari/Realtime-Edge-Detection/README.md

 If not please let me know and I'll do my best to fix it (email me at rohin.dasari@gmail.com).

 Requirements:
-Python 3.5
-,Flask
-,openCV
-,numpy
+Python 3.5, Flask, openCV, numpy